 Our Milky Way Galaxy has evidently had a long history of galactic dustups over the eons.
 Some 50 small satellite galaxies orbit our Milky Way today, with some in various stages of upheaval thanks to having gravitationally interacted with the big kid on the block, us.
 The Milky Way has taken its own share of licks in the process, though, observable as drawn-out streams of stars and other structures observable throughout our galaxy's disk and spiral arms.
 A former member of the Kavli Institute for the Physics and Mathematics of the Universe (Kavli IPMU) led a recent study that has now unveiled more of these Milky Way substructures that speak to a history of galactic violence, as it were.
 The study described newfound coherently rotating filaments of stars at the edge of the Milky Way's disc.
 The plan moving forward is to gather detailed observations of the stars in these structures to infer the stars' ages.
 Doing so will further piece together our Galaxy's tumultuous cosmic relationships with its neighbors.

-Count numerous members of the Kavli Institute for Cosmological Physics (KICP) at the University of Chicago among the scientists champing at the bit to get to work using the James Webb Space Telescope.
-Some of Webb's initial observations will deliver data to teams with KICP members eager to glimpse the first stars and galaxies the universe ever produced.
-Webb is expected to be able to peer back to perhaps just 100 million years after the Big Bang, or about four times farther than the Hubble Space Telescope has ever been able to delve.
-Other key questions Webb will help KICP members answer concern the expansion rate of the universe and what exactly happens when two neutron stars collide.
+Count numerous members of the Kavli Institute for Cosmological Physics (KICP) at the University of Chicago among the scientists champing at the bit to get to work using JWST.
+Some of JWST's initial observations will deliver data to teams with KICP members eager to glimpse the first stars and galaxies the universe ever produced.
+JWST is expected to be able to peer back to perhaps just 100 million years after the Big Bang, or about four times farther than the Hubble Space Telescope has ever been able to delve.
+Other key questions JWST will help KICP members answer concern the expansion rate of the universe and what exactly happens when two neutron stars collide.

 New observatory to leverage the Antarctic ice cap as a neutrino dragnet